Last Updated on

 Where Is It?

-You can either type in the college or university name from the search bar at the top.
-Make sure you select the school’s university page, Or, from your profile, you can click on your school’s logo.
-Either way should take you to the school’s page where you will find the “See alumni” button. (and you can do this for ANY school, whether you went there or not!)
+Type in the college or university name from the search bar at the top.
+Make sure you select the school’s university page, not the employer page.
+You will see “alumni” in the menu under the header.
+(And you can do this for ANY school, whether you went there or not!)
 Click on it!

 You will find alumni information including: